 The Company relies on a comprehensive enterprise risk management program to aggregate, monitor, measure, and manage risk.
 The Company's enterprise risk management program is designed to enable the Board to establish a mutual understanding with management of the effectiveness of the Company's risk management practices and capabilities, to review the Company's risk exposure, and to elevate certain key risks for discussion at the Board level.
-While the Board has the ultimate oversight responsibility for risk management processes, various committees of the Board composed entirely of independent directors, also have responsibility for aspects of risk management.
+While the Board has the ultimate oversight responsibility for risk management processes, various committees of the Board composed entirely of independent directors also have responsibility for aspects of risk management.
 The Board and its committees are kept informed by various reports on risk identification and mitigation provided to them on a regular basis, including reports made at the Board and Committee meetings by management.

-The Audit Committee of the Board, acting pursuant to its written charter, serves as the principal agent of the Board in fulfilling the Board's oversight of risk assessment and management, including with respect to major strategic, operational, financial reporting, legal and compliance, information security and technology risks (including cybersecurity), and the impact of COVID-19 on the Company and the Company's actions in response.
-The Company's Vice President, Risk and Compliance, who reports to the Audit Committee, facilitates the enterprise risk management program and helps ensure that risk management is integrated into the Company's strategic and operating planning process.
-The Vice President, Risk and Compliance, regularly updates the Audit Committee on the Company's risk management program throughout the year through discussions of individual risk areas, as well as an annual summary of the enterprise risk management process.
+The Audit Committee of the Board, acting pursuant to its written charter, serves as the principal agent of the Board in fulfilling the Board's oversight of risk assessment and management, including with respect to major strategic, operational, financial reporting, legal and compliance, information security, data protection and technology risks (including cybersecurity), and the impact of COVID-19 on the Company and the Company's actions in response.
+The Company's Vice President, Risk and

+Compliance, who reports to the Audit Committee, facilitates the enterprise risk management program and helps ensure that risk management is integrated into the Company's strategic and operating planning process.
+The Company's Vice President, Risk and Compliance, regularly updates the Audit Committee on the Company's risk management program throughout the year through discussions of individual risk areas, as well as an annual summary of the enterprise risk management process.
 The Audit Committee reviews with management the risks presented and the steps management has taken to monitor, mitigate, and control such risks.
-The Chairperson of the Audit Committee then reports to the full Board on the risks associated with the Company's operations
+In addition, periodically, but not less than annually, the Audit Committee receives a report from the Company's General Counsel and also the Company's Chief Ethics Officer relating to, (i) the implementation and effectiveness of the Company's legal and ethical compliance program and adherence to the Company's Code of Conduct and (ii) all significant compliance investigations undertaken in the past year.
+Moreover, the Audit Committee also regularly meets in executive session without management present with the Company's Director of Internal Audit and the Company's independent registered public accounting firm to discuss areas of concern.

-The Board is actively engaged in the oversight of the Company's information security and technology programs (including cybersecurity).
+The Board is also actively engaged in the oversight of the Company's information security, data protection and technology programs (including cybersecurity).
 The Company's Chief Information Officer leads the Company's cybersecurity risk management program, which is fully integrated into the overall enterprise risk management program and overseen by the Audit Committee.
 The Audit Committee reviews and receives regular briefings concerning the Company's cybersecurity risk management program and data protection practices, including discussions of rapidly evolving cyber security threats, cyber security technologies and solutions deployed, major cyber risk areas, policies and procedures to address those risks, and cyber incidents, from the Company's Chief Information Officer.
 Program highlights include: